coumbaya/lift/README.md

       This is an alternative DB system used to store LIFT's input logs (from individual or federation of LDF servers).

-**Note**Traces of queries executed in the web browser, (e.g., Google Chrome), we used the preinstal tool WebInspector (More utils-> Developement Utils-> Network Traffic)
+**Note**: Traces of queries executed over TPF servers in http://client.linkeddatafragments.org, were executed in the web browser (e.g., Google Chrome) and captured with the tool WebInspector (More utils-> Developement Utils-> Network Traffic).

 ## Run LIFT